proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/nics/netvsc.rst

     values save CPU cycles.
 This parameter is in microseconds.
     If the value is too large or too small it will be ignored by the host.
 (Default: 50)

+#.  ``rx_copybreak``:

+    The rx_copybreak sets the threshold where the driver uses an external mbuf to avoid having to copy data.
+Setting 0 for copybreak will cause driver to always create an external mbuf.
+Setting a value greater than the MTU would prevent it from ever making an external mbuf and always copy.
+The default value is 256 (bytes).

+#.  ``tx_copybreak``:

+    The tx_copybreak sets the threshold where the driver aggregates multiple small packets into one request.
+If tx_copybreak is 0 then each packet goes as a VMBus request (no copying).
+If tx_copybreak is set larger than the MTU, then all packets smaller than the chunk size of the VMBus send buffer will be copied; larger packets always have to go as a single direct request.
+The default value is 512 (bytes).

+#.  ``rx_extmbuf_enable``:
+    The rx_extmbuf_enable is used to control if netvsc should use external mbuf for receiving packets.
+The default value is 0. (netvsc doesn't use external mbuf, it always allocates mbuf and copy received data to mbuf) A non-zero value tells netvsc to attach external buffers to mbuf on receiving packets, thus avoid copying memory.
+Use of external buffers requires the application is able to read data from external mbuf.